 Wil Kirkman’s neon glass sculptures are conduits of encased illuminated color.
 Inspired by the organic nature of the rare earth elements that fluoresce under ultraviolet light, his custom works fuse design, use of color and the artistic component, pushing the boundaries of neon art technology.

 Patrick Kalange is an illustrator and bartender in Boise, Idaho.
 He works in almost every medium, including chalkboards.
-Kalange splits his time as a Project Director assisting other artists with their font designs and producing his own.
+He first picked up a paintbrush at the tender age of 8 and quickly developed a love for painting, music, and sculpture.

-John Irwin is constantly seeking new styles and diversifying his portfolio.
-From fast paced night life promotional media to traveling across the world creating stories of individuals on their own journey, he has continued to expand the vision for JAI illustrated.
+Growing into his craft over the years John Irwin has created a sense of artistic lust with advancing the details in his illustrations along with his photography and ideography.
+He is constantly seeking new styles and diversifying his portfolio.
+From fast paced night life promotional media to traveling across the world creating stories of individuals on their own journey, he has continued to expand the vision for JAIillustrated.